morris-lab/CellOracle/docs/installation/index.rst

 ^^^^^^^^^^^^^^^^^^^

 - Operating system: macOS or Linux are highly recommended.
 CellOracle was developed and tested in Linux and macOS.
+- CellOracle cannot be installed in Windows OS because some of the dependencies cannot be built on Windows OS.
-- We found that the CellOracle calculations may be EXTREMELY SLOW in a Windows Subsystem for Linux (WSL).
+- It is possible to install CellOracle on a Windows Subsystem for Linux (WSL), but we found that the CellOracle calculations may be extremely slow on a WSL.
 We do not recommend using WSL.
-- While you can install CellOracle using the Windows OS, please do so at your own risk and responsibility.
+- While you can install CellOracle using the WSL, please do so at your own risk and responsibility.
 We DO NOT provide any support for the use with the Windows OS.

 - Memory: 16 G byte or more.
 Memory usage also depends on the size of your scRNA-seq dataset.
 Please note that in silico perturbation, may require large amount of memory.
 - CPU: Core i5 or better processor.
 CellOracle's GRN inference function supports multicore calculation.
 Utilizing more CPU cores enables faster calculations.